woossi0/suite/docs/usermanual/source/processing/processes/vector/transform.rst

 -----------

 * The expressions used in the ``transform`` parameter can use all the elements of the `ECQL query language <../../../geoserver/filter/ecql_reference.html>`_.
-* Some of the available processes are based on or have similar functionality to `GeoServer filter functions <../../../geoserver/filter/function_reference.html>`_.
-Those functions can be used in ``transform`` parameter expressions.
+* Some of the available processes are based on, or have similar, functionality to `GeoServer filter functions <../../../geoserver/filter/function_reference.html>`_.
+Those functions may be used in ``transform`` parameter expressions.

 Examples
 --------

 The following examples illustrate how to use the ``gs:Transform`` process.
-They all use the ``medford:bikelanes`` feature collection and different expressions for the ``transform`` parameter.
+All of the examples use the ``medford:bikelanes`` feature collection, with different expressions for the ``transform`` parameter.

 #.
-A new feature collection with a single attribute containing the name of the street the bike lane is on:
+A new feature collection with a single attribute containing the name of the street each bike lane is on:

    * ``transform``: ``the_geom=the_geom; streetname=streetname``

 #.
-Same as above, but renaming the attribute name to ``street_name``:
+Same as 1 only renaming the attribute name to ``street_name``:

    * ``transform``: ``the_geom=the_geom; street_name=streetname``

 #.
-Same as above, but adding in the length of the feature:
+Same as 1 only adding in the length of the feature:

    * ``transform``: ``the_geom=the_geom; street_name=streetname; length = length(the_geom)``

 #.
-Same as above, but adding an attribute called ``dif`` containing the difference between the computed length and the value in the ``len`` attribute of the original input layer:
+Same as 1 only adding an attribute called ``dif`` containing the difference between the computed length and the value in the ``len`` attribute of the original input layer:

    * ``transform``: ``the_geom=the_geom; street_name=streetname; length = length(the_geom); dif=length(the_geom)-len``

 #.
-A new feature collection containing x and y coordinates of both the start and end points of the bike lane, as well as an attribute with the name of the street the bike lane belongs to:
+A new feature collection containing the x and y coordinates of both the start and end points of the bike lane, in addition to an attribute with the name of the street each bike lane is on:

    * ``transform``: ``the_geom=the_geom; x1=getX(startPoint(the_geom)); y1=getY(startPoint(the_geom)); x2=getX(endPoint(the_geom)); y2=getY(endPoint(the_geom)); streetname=streetname``

 #.
-Using the resulting feature collection of the example above as input instead of ``medford:bikelanes``, this example will replace the original geometry by a straight line between the start and end points, while adding an attribute with street name.
+Using the resulting feature collection from example 5 as input instead of ``medford:bikelanes``, this example will replace the original geometry by a straight line between the start and end points, and add an attribute for the street name.

    * ``transform``: ``the_geom=geomFromWKT(Concatenate('LINESTRING(' ,x1, ' ', y1, ', ', x2, ' ', y2,')')); streetname=streetname``